razahaider03/m5-assignment-bday-problem/README.md

 # m5-assignment-bday-problem
-This is a coursera assignment problem for week 2 birthday problem.
+This is a coursera assignment for week 2 birthday problem.